 Men’s Separates Combinations

-Navy blazer and grey trousers are also an obvious pairing but nonetheless easy to perfect.
-For this pairing, stick to staple colours like white and powder blue for your shirt choices as this will allow a more classic interpretation of the trend.
+A Navy blazer and grey trousers are also an obvious pairing but nonetheless easy to perfect.
+For this pairing, stick to staple colors like white and powder blue for your shirt choices, as this will allow a more classic interpretation of the trend.
 Also, be conscious of the type of grey you select for your trousers.
 You don’t want a light shade, and you should avoid going for a pair that is too dark so that there is no distinction between your blazer and trousers.

 Grey Blazer + Dark Wash Jeans

-Dark wash jeans work very well with grey blazers.
+Dark-wash jeans work very well with grey blazers.
 The key to perfecting this combination is to ensure that the material of your blazer is not too formal.
 Remember that separates only work if they are similar regarding their level of formality.
 For example, denim is a more casual material, so opt for lightweight cotton grey blazers to keep things consistent and not too out of place.

 RELATED: How to Wear a Grey Blazer

 Grey blazers and black trousers project a classic aesthetic, so this pairing is an excellent option for semi formal looks.
 The palette that black and grey work from means that this combination is failsafe and easier to style.
 Stick with monochrome accessories to sustain the simple color story.
 To acclimate this color combination, pair your grey blazer and black trousers with a white Oxford shirt.

 While we advocate a fitted, slim-cut silhouette, it is most crucial to sustaining youthful tailoring with brown and navy color combinations.
 Browns and navies are classic and visually work well together and complement a quasi-formal style perfectly.
 For shoes, opt for an Oxford, brogue, Chelsea boot, or monk strap in dark brown.